Cyb3rzee/Hive-Consult-GlobalFlow-Walkthrough/README.md

 # Hive-Consult-GlobalFlow-Walkthrough
-Welcome to the Globalflow vulnerable web application walkthrough by HIVE Consult and Nana Sei Anyemedu.
+Welcome to the Globalflow vulnerable web application walkthrough.
 This repository contain the comprehensive solutions to all the 10 vulnerabilities discovered in the web application.

 # Overview
-The GlobalFlow Supply Chain Management (SCM) vulnerable lab is an environment designed for security training and testing for cybersecurity enthusiast and security professionals.
+The GlobalFlow Supply Chain Management (SCM) vulnerable lab is an environment designed for security training and testing for cybersecurity enthusiast and security professionals created by HIVE Consult and Nana Sei Anyemedu.

 <img width="1536" height="1024" alt="image" src="https://github.com/user-attachments/assets/a2e50cf4-f41a-4e36-a49f-4129419db357" />